flatironinstitute/baobzi/README.md

 * Doesn't do 4+ dimensions (though possible, I haven't worked out the fitting procedures yet).
 Probably don't want to go above 5 dimensions, since each node takes `O(8 * ORDER^D)` bytes of memory.
-* Compiling outside of Release/RelWithDebInfo mode can cause eigen alignment issues that I haven't yet resolved.
-This causes crashes for orders that are multiples of four (8, 12, 16) in Debug mode.

 ## Why the name?
 It's a cute version of baobab, or the tree of life, which is already a very popular project